Mark Kelly: STS-124

 STS-124 Discovery was Kelly's first mission as commander.
 A month before liftoff, he discussed what being a shuttle commander entailed and how it was different from his previous missions:

 The mission was the second of three shuttle missions to carry components of Japan's Kibo laboratory to the ISS.
 Kibo is Japanese for "hope".
 The laboratory is Japan's primary contribution to the ISS.

 Just before liftoff, Kelly said, "While we've all prepared for this event today, the discoveries from Kibo will definitely offer hope for tomorrow.
 Now stand by for the greatest show on Earth."

 During the launch, Launch Pad 39A sustained substantial damage, more than had been seen on any previous launch.
 After liftoff, inspectors discovered that bricks and mortar from the launch pad's base had been thrown as far as the perimeter fence, a distance of 1,500 feet (457 m).

 Kelly and his crew delivered the pressurized module for Kibo to the ISS.
 The module is the Kibo laboratory's largest component and the station's largest habitable module.
 Discovery also delivered Kibo's Remote Manipulator System.
 It also delivered a replacement part for the station's toilet.
 The ISS's toilet had been malfunctioning for a week, creating a potentially serious problem for the crew.
 When Kelly first entered the station, he joked, "You looking for a plumber?"

 This mission was the first time a spouse of a member of Congress traveled to space.
 Kelly traveled over 5.7 million miles, and orbited the Earth 218 times over 13 days and 18 hours.
+As of 2009, Kelly had logged over 54 days in space overall.